 Disney recently introduced new park-specific surge pricing which means the price for 1-Day tickets changes depending on the park you are going to and the date you choose to go.

-Before 2023, 1-Day park tickets were the same price on a specific date no matter which of the 4 WDW theme parks you were going to.
-Now for example, Disney’s Animal Kingdom costs between $109-$164 while Magic Kingdom is the most expensive and costs between $124-$189.
+Prior to 2023, 1-Day park tickets were the same price on a specific date no matter which of the 4 WDW theme parks you were going to.
+Now for example, Disney’s Animal Kingdom costs the least while Magic Kingdom is the most expensive and costs the most.
+The difference is fairly minimal.
 EPCOT and Hollywood also have their own prices.

 You can buy Walt Disney World tickets from the official Disney World website or a trusted reseller who sells Discount Disney World Tickets.